AIRI-Institute/teneva_bm/README.md

 ## Installation

-1. The package can be installed via pip (it requires the [Python](https://www.python.org) programming language of the version 3.8 or 3.9):
+1. The package can be installed via pip (it requires the [Python](https://www.python.org) programming language of the version >= 3.10):
     ```bash
     pip install teneva_bm==0.9.0
     ```